 1 recipe single-crust pie dough (See recipe below.
 Take heart and jump in.
 Have a glass of wine, if it helps, which it almost always does.)

-2 medium pears (Also works well with apples, apricots, peaches, or sour cherries.)
+2 medium pears (also works well with apples, apricots, peaches, or sour cherries)

-2 Tbl lemon juice
+2 tablespoons lemon juice

-2 Tbl granulated sugar
+2 tablespoons granulated sugar

-1 tsp ground cinnamon
+1 teaspoon ground cinnamon

-¼ tsp grated nutmeg
+¼ teaspoon grated nutmeg

-½ c crumbled ladyfingers (Optional – I forgot to put them in and wasn’t sorry.
+½ cup crumbled ladyfingers (Optional – I forgot to put them in and wasn’t sorry.
 But I was dealing with pears, and if you had juicier fruit like peaches, you might want them to absorb the juice.)

-2 Tbl coarse sugar
+2 tablespoons coarse sugar

-Roll the pie dough to a thickness of 1/8 inch and cut into a 10-inch round.
+Roll the pie dough to a thickness of ⅛ inch and cut into a 10-inch round.
 Chill.

 Preheat the oven to 400º.
-Core the pears and cut into 1/4-inch slices and toss with the lemon juice, granulated sugar, and spices.
+Core the pears and cut into ¼-inch slices and toss with the lemon juice, granulated sugar, and spices.

 Transfer the dough round to a parchment-lined baking sheet.
 Sprinkle the dough with the ladyfinger crumbs, if using, leaving a 2-inch border free of crumbs.
 Pile the pear slices on top of the crumbs.
 Fold the dough edges toward the center, pinching and folding to create a pleated border.
 Brush the pleated border with egg wash and sprinkle with coarse sugar.
-Bake until the pastry is golden brown, about 25 mins.
-Cool the tart on the pan set on a wire rack for at least 20 mins before slicing.
+Bake until the pastry is golden brown, about 25 minutes.
+Cool the tart on the pan set on a wire rack for at least 20 minutes before slicing.

-½ tsp salt
+½ teaspoon salt

-¼ c ice water, or as needed
+¼ cup ice water, or as needed

 Sift together the flour and salt, and stir to blend.
 Cut the fat into the mixture using a food processor, pastry blender or two knives, leaving some bits of fat the size of small peas.
 Drizzle a few tablespoons of the water over the mixture and rub it into the flour.
 Continue to add water a tablespoon at a time, just until it holds together when you squeeze a handful of it.
-Gather and press the dough into a ball, wrap well, and chill 20 mins.
+Gather and press the dough into a ball, wrap well, and chill 20 minutes.